magz99/axe-scan-frontend/README.md

 ## Next Steps

-- Finish the website summary view
-- Finish the Page detail view
 - Should be printer-friendly (or PDF friendly)
-- All data should come from API calls (eventually hooked up to AWS)
 - This app will eventually be setup on an EC2 instance
 - Authentication for different users